zeditor01/using_zowe/README.md

 Imagine a world where mainframe operations are as intuitive and accessible as modern cloud platforms.
 This is the reality ZOWE brings to z/OS environments, offering a suite of open-source tools that transform how developers and system administrators interact with mainframe systems.

+ZOWE addresses the needs of many IT groups, such as application developers, systems programmers, devops engineers and operations support staff.
+It also supports Database Engineering specialists.

 Streamlined Db2 z/OS Database Administration
-ZOWE provides a powerful, browser-based graphical user interface that simplifies a wide range of Db2 z/OS Database Administration tasks.
-This modern interface allows DBAs to:
+* ZOWE provides a powerful, browser-based graphical user interface that simplifies a wide range of Db2 z/OS Database Administration tasks.
-* Execute complex queries with ease
+* Execute complex queries with ease, and invoke SQL tuning services
 * Manage database objects efficiently
-* Monitor performance in real-time
 * Troubleshoot issues quickly

-API-Driven Integration
-* At the heart of ZOWE is a comprehensive API catalog, offering:
+API-Driven Integration with a comprehensive API catalog, offering:
 * Reusable database services
 * Seamless integration with existing tools
 * Enhanced interoperability between mainframe and distributed systems
 * Simplified development of new mainframe applications

-Zero Footprint Outside z/OS
-* One of ZOWE's key advantages is its ability to run entirely within the z/OS environment:
+Zero Footprint Outside z/OS: The ZOWE server runs entirely within the z/OS environment:
 * No need for external clients or servers
 * Reduced infrastructure complexity
 * Enhanced security by keeping operations within the mainframe